splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config-add.rst

 Add the MySQL receiver in the ``agent`` section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use the Collector agent daemonset to collect ``mysql`` metrics from every node the agent is deployed to, add this to your configuration:
+To use the Collector agent DaemonSet to collect ``mysql`` metrics from every node the agent is deployed to, add this to your configuration:

 .. code:: yaml